A holistic, integrative approach to women's sexual health and pleasure.

 The truth is that all women deserve to be heard, seen and provided with accurate sexual health information and interventions.

-This is why Center for Relationship & Intimacy WellBeing is excited to invite women to join us for this intimate 8-week group to help women who are ready to change their relationship with sex, pain, and/or low-desire.
+This is why Center for Relationship & Intimacy WellBeing is excited to invite women to join us for this intimate 8-week group for women who are ready to change their relationship with sex, pain, low-desire, and other sexual intimacy issues.

-Many suffer silently for years feeling alone, misunderstood and hopeless.
+Many suffer silently for years feeling alone, misunderstood, and hopeless.
 Often coping by not dating, avoiding long-term sexual relationships, or giving up in sexless marriages because the lack of sexual connections has led to less satisfaction and more distress to both partners and the relationship.
+Our sex and intimacy group for women can help solve these issues and leave you with reinvigorated sexual energy.

 You are not alone and we can help

-Each session is a blend of education, process and experiential learning with a focus on integrating body, heart, mind & spirit.
+Sessions are a blend of education, process, and experiential learning with a focus on integrating body, heart, mind & spirit.

 What is feminine sexuality and redefine their own unique flavor